 The Inland Empire AIDS Medical Marijuana Patient Group was formed by AIDS patient Tom Place, whose health was restored by using cannabis in conjunction with other medications.
 Place said, “Marijuana use is still controversial and patients find its use problematic due to a society that still does not understand its immense benefits.
-Many patients find that cannabis use can cause friction with family members, doctors and social workers and this
+Many patients find that cannabis use can cause friction with family members, doctors and social workers and this group

 By Dave Hodges, SJCBC